This post may contain affiliate links, view our disclosure policy.

 Shelling also presents an opportunity to teach your kids about science and marine life in a hands-on way.

-While most people are casual or amateur shellers, shelling is a big deal to some people who both collect and sell their treasured finds.
+While most people are often casual shellers or amateur collectors, shelling is a big deal to those who collect or sell their treasured finds.

 Tips for Finding the Best Shells